deepaksood619/deepaksood619.github.io/docs/mathematics/probability/intro.md

 ## Probability Density Function

 In [probability theory](https://en.wikipedia.org/wiki/Probability_theory), aprobability density function(PDF), ordensityof a [continuous random variable](https://en.wikipedia.org/wiki/Continuous_random_variable), is a [function](https://en.wikipedia.org/wiki/Function_(mathematics)), whose value at any given sample (or point) in the [sample space](https://en.wikipedia.org/wiki/Sample_space)(the set of possible values taken by the random variable) can be interpreted as providing arelative likelihoodthat the value of the random variable would equal that sample.

 <https://en.wikipedia.org/wiki/Probability_density_function>

 ## Two views of probability

-- Frequentist view
+### Frequentist view

-In the frequentist view, probability measures the frequency with which an event will occur, if it is repeated many times
+- In the frequentist view, probability measures the frequency with which an event will occur, if it is repeated many times
 - In theory, you want to measure the frequency of an outcome if an experiment is repeated an infinite number of times
-- While it is objective, it requires that an event be repeatable, and is thus narrow- Subjectivist (Bayesian) view
+- While it is objective, it requires that an event be repeatable, and is thus narrow

+### Subjectivist (Bayesian) view

 In the subjectivist view, probability is the value that a rational agent would assign to the likelihood of an event happening